Croatia women's national field hockey team

 The Croatia women's national field hockey team represents Croatia in women's international field hockey competitions and is controlled by the Croatian Hockey Federation, the governing body for field hockey in Croatia.

 The team competes in the Women's EuroHockey Championship III, the third level of the women's European field hockey championships.
+As of March 2024, the Croatia women's field hockey team is placed 55th in the FIH world ranking.